globulon/advanced-fp/README.md

 ## Sorting

-Exploring the content from the Third Summer School on Advanced Functional Programming, held in Barga, Portugal, in September 1998
+Exploring the content from the Third Summer School on Advanced Functional Programming, held in Braga, Portugal, in September 1998

 - [ ] Part One Sorting Morphisms